cpslab/RaspiTutorial/document.md

   ```
   4. [Run]→[Run Module] or push F5 key on keyboard.

-    ※Warnings may be issued, but if the LEDs are blinking, you can ignore this time.

 ## Running The Sense Hat Emulator
 1. Open Raspberry Pi Configuration
 [Menu]→[Programming]→[Sense Hat Emulator]